bgurzick/RLAB_Todo_List/README.md

 An input element that creates new todo items and adds them to the list.
 New todos should be added to the top of the list visually; the oldest todos should be at the bottom.

+Current Status:
+-Still working on the edit function, because it's buggin'.
+-Adding more style, time permitting.
+-Looking into the API fetching